hoxfon/react-native-twilio-programmable-voice/README.md

 ## Installation

 Before starting, we recommend you get familiar with [Twilio Programmable Voice SDK](https://www.twilio.com/docs/api/voice-sdk).
 It's easier to integrate this module into your react-native app if you follow the Quick start tutorial from Twilio, because it makes very clear which setup steps are required.
+On RN 0.60+, this module can be auto-linked (Android still requires FCM setup below).

+### Manual Linking

 ```